jmsrsd/RxProxy/README.md

 ## Issues with Subjects
 Subjects are really useful, but we have noticed two issues with them:

 * Publication and subscription do happen on the same thread.
 It does not matter if you are using `subscribeOn`.
-The subscription will be executed on the same thread as `onNext` was called.
-This can be mitigated with `observeOn` but is changes the original pattern of the monad. `RxProxy` needs to define which thread-pool is used when receiving events from the proxy.
+The subscription will be executed on the same thread from which `onNext` was called.
+This can be mitigated with `observeOn` but it changes the original pattern of the monad. `RxProxy` requires subscribers to define which `Scheduler` is used when receiving events from the proxy.
 * One can get confused when using `onComplete` and `onError`.
-Those can leave subjects in a unusable state without making the user aware.
-In our aproach a stream cannot be finished or report an error on it's own. `RxProxy` just contains `publish` method that is the equvalent of `onNext`.
+Those can leave Subjects in a unusable state without making the user aware.
+In `RxProxy` a stream cannot be finished or report an error on its own. `RxProxy` just contains a `publish` method that is the equivalent of `onNext`.
-* Most subjects do not support back-pressure.
-They immiedietly report an error whenever more items are delivered than requested.
-In our implementation we do have a dedicated small buffer that in the future we can control.
+* Most Subjects do not support back-pressure.
+They immediately report an error whenever more items are delivered than requested.
+In `RxProxy`, each implementation has a small dedicated buffer that in the future we can control.

 ## Credits
-The idea for the project has been lit after reading a great series of blogs on [RxJava](http://akarnokd.blogspot.de/) by  [Dávid Karnok](https://plus.google.com/113316559156085910174/posts).
+The idea for the project was inspired after reading a great series of blogs on [RxJava](http://akarnokd.blogspot.de/) by  [Dávid Karnok](https://plus.google.com/113316559156085910174/posts).

 License
 -------